 If a resolution cannot be reached following the University’s Student Complaint Resolution processes as described previous:

 Students residing in Pennsylvania: In the unlikely event that an issue cannot be resolved through the institutional complaint process, students residing in Pennsylvania should contact the Pennsylvania Department of Education, the applicable agency for oversight in resolving complaints.

-Students residing outside of Pennsylvania: Messiah College is approved to participate in the State Authorization Reciprocity Agreement (SARA) which regulates the manner in which participating institutions may offer distance learning education to students who reside in other States.
+Students residing outside of Pennsylvania: Messiah University is approved to participate in the State Authorization Reciprocity Agreement (SARA) which regulates the manner in which participating institutions may offer distance learning education to students who reside in other States.
 If a student has a complaint that involves distance learning education offered under the terms and conditions of SARA, the student must file a complaint with the institution first to seek resolution.
 Complaints regarding student grades or student conduct violations are governed entirely by institutional policy and the laws of the SARA institution’s home State.
 If a person bringing a complaint is not satisfied with the outcome of the University’s internal process for resolving complaints, the complaint (except for complaints about grades or student conduct violations) may be appealed, within two years of the incident about which the complaint is made, to the home state's SARA portal entity.
 For purposes of this process, a complaint shall be defined as a formal assertion in writing that the terms of this agreement, or of laws, standards or regulations incorporated by the SARA Policies and Standards have been violated by the institution operating under the terms of SARA.

 For a list of SARA member States, please visit the NC-SARA website.
 Students residing in non-SARA States should consult the list of non-SARA State agencies for further instruction for filing a complaint in their respective State of residence.

 Further information on SARA and the SARA complaint process: